Todd Shapiro: Early life

 Shapiro was born to a civil servant father and teacher mother in Toronto, Ontario.
-During his podcast, Shapiro states that his parents provided him with a wonderful upbringing, but taught him little about business which is why he ended up in the arts.
-He graduated with a sociology diploma from York University followed by working at an air conditioning and heating (HVAC) business.
-At age 26, Shapiro went back to school, enrolling in Seneca College's radio and television program.
+During his podcast, Shapiro stated that his parents provided him with a wonderful upbringing, but taught him little about business, which contributed to his decision to pursue the arts.
+He graduated with a sociology diploma from York University, followed by working at a heating, ventilation and air conditioning business.
+At age 26, Shapiro returned to school, enrolling in Seneca College's radio and television program.